 Overview:

-As a part of Knowbility's eight-week long Accessibility Internet Rally (AIR), I was paired up with a team to redesign a company's website to be more accessible.
-Team Lucky 7 was paired with Emergent Literacy, a non-profit organization dedicated to help children reach their literary goals.
+As a part of Knowbility's eight-week long Accessibility Internet Rally (AIR), I was paired up with a team to redesign a company's website increase accessibility.
+Team Lucky 7 was able to elevate the AIM score to 10/10 across almost every page.

 Team: